Free & Simple Robots.txt Generator

 What is a robots.txt file?

-Do I need a robots.txt file for my website?
+Is a robots.txt file necessary for SEO?

-Where do I put the robots.txt file?
+Where do I upload the robots.txt file?

 What is the difference between Disallow and Allow?